 Molly

 Between 14 – 26 weeks gestation we saw our perinatal cardiologist every two weeks and sometimes weekly, for echocardiograms.
-I took Terbutaline and then later added Digoxin to the mix, both oral medications, that Molly received through her placenta/umbilical cord, between 20 – 26 weeks gestation in effort to try to help Molly’s heart beat faster and be stronger.
+I took Terbutaline and then later added Digoxin to the mix, both oral medications, that Molly received through their placenta/umbilical cord, between 20 – 26 weeks gestation in effort to try to help Molly’s heart beat faster and be stronger.
 At 23 weeks 4 days ascites (fluid in Molly’s abdomen) was discovered, which is a significant sign of impending heart failure.
 At 25 weeks 4 days the ascites had gotten considerably worse, despite our efforts to do everything we could medically to help Molly and we decided I would stop taking the medication.
-Molly was truly a fighter and surprised us all with how long she survived after I stopped the medication.
+Molly was truly a fighter and surprised us all with how long they survived after I stopped the medication.

 Remembering Molly: